If you’ve applied to study and have been declined admission, entry into some courses, or waitlisted—find out what your options are.

 Consider taking a gap year and applying for Special Admission.

 You can apply for Special Admission if you’re 20 years of age or older, are a New Zealand or Australian citizen or permanent resident, and you do not hold a recognised University Entrance Qualification.

 Declined or waitlisted courses

-If you have University Entrance and the Guaranteed Entry Score, you will automatically be accepted into your first year programme.
+If you have University Entrance, you will automatically be accepted into your first year programme.

 You may not be successful in gaining admission into all the courses you applied for.
 This may be because you were not selected for a limited entry course, or may not have met the prerequisites (e.g., audition or theory requirements, NCEA level credits in a specific subject).

 You may be placed on a waitlist for some courses if you have applied after the deadline or if you applied for a course that is already full.
 If places become available in your selected courses, it will be offered to you.

 Contact your faculty office to discuss the status of your declined or waitlisted courses.